Sustainable cloud servers: what is green cloud storage?

 3. Maximised resource utilisation in cloud provider data centres

-But why are cloud servers more efficient than on-premises servers?
-On average, on-premises servers operate at up to 18% capacity, but cloud servers hosted in a hosting provider’s data centre can reach capacities of up to 40-70%.
+But why are cloud servers or other types of virtual servers more efficient than on-premises servers?
+On average, on-premises servers operate at up to 18% capacity, but servers hosted in a hosting provider’s data centre can reach capacities of up to 40-70%.

-This higher level of resource utilisation is due to the use of virtualisation technology in cloud servers.
-During the virtualisation process, a type of software called a hypervisor is used to split a physical server into multiple virtual machines (VMs).
-Each virtual machine has its own dedicated resources and can be rented out to a customer, which means that each server can then host multiple customers.
+This higher level of resource utilisation is due to the use of virtualisation technology in cloud servers and virtual servers.
+During the server virtualisation process – which is used to split a physical or dedicated server into multiple cloud servers or virtual private servers (VPS) – a type of software called a hypervisor is used to split the server into multiple virtual machines (VMs).
+Each virtual machine has its own dedicated resources and can be rented out to a customer, which means that each physical server can then host multiple customers rather than just one.
 This reduces the total number of servers needed and reduces the amount of energy required to run applications.

 How do cloud providers create green cloud storage?